serotonine/react_side_effects/README.md

 ## useEffect()

+A Side Effect concern piece of code not straight bound to the main goal of the app.
+E.G navigator.geolocation.getCurrentPosition()

 // SIDE EFFECT//
-// If using useState straight => infinite loop.
-// Side Effect: it is not straight bound to the main goal of this app.

-// To do it we need useEffect() hook.
-// This code will be executed after the App will be executed.
+useEffect(function(), [pointer]) is executed after the App rebuild.
-// If the second parameter is empty, this hook will be executed once
-// Otherwise it will be executed on each App rebuild.
+If the second parameter ([pointer]) is empty, this hook will be executed once otherwise it will be executed on each App rebuild.

-      // The problem is remove this timer when the modal is closed.
+Add a return into the useEffect() hook .
+E.G clearTimeout() when the modal is closed.
-    // When having a function in pointer it could lead to infinite loop.
+When having a function as pointer it could lead to infinite loop => useCallback() hook.

+## useCallback()

+Used to avoid a function to be re-executed. wrapp the function and return it (second parameter).